-Construction of Central Warehouse and Fire Station #5 Project
+Construction of Central Receiving Facility and Fire Station #5 Project

-The District began the process of planning and bidding out the components necessary for the construction of a new Fire Station (#5) and a central Warehouse in FY18.
-The projected total cost for the two projects is \$6.6 million.
+The District began the process of planning and bidding out the components necessary for the construction of a new Fire Station (#5) and a Central Receiving Warehouse in FY18.
+The projected total cost for the two projects is \$8.4 million.
 The District utilized \$500,000 of available cash balance for the first component of the project which was the land purchase the \$6.1 balance was financed.
-In July 2018 a \$6.1 million 20-year loan was secured with annual payments beginning in FY19.
-The spending for this project will be accounted for in the Capital Fund, but the debt service payments of \$457,744 are accounted for out of the General fund and appear in the Debt Service Payments category on the General Fund Summary.
-Construction for both projects is projected to begin in September 2018 and be completed in the Summer of 2019.
+In July 2018 a \$6.1 million 20-year loan was secured with annual payments that began in FY19 and in August 2019 another \$1.75 million was borrowed to finance the remaining projected expense with payments beginning in FY20.
+The spending for this project will be accounted for in the Capital Fund, but the debt service payments are accounted for out of the General fund and appear in the Debt Service Payments category on the General Fund Summary.
+Construction for both projects is projected to begin in September 2018 and be completed in FY20.

-Figure 18 - Architect Rendering of Fire Station 5
+Figure 19 - Fire Station 5 Groundbreaking Ceremony

 Fire Station #5 will be located at 1541 W. Pflugerville Loop in Pflugerville, Texas.
 The plans for the station include three 80-foot bays for apparatus and equipment, sleeping quarters to accommodate up to 10 staff, as well as common areas and training spaces with a total 11,000 estimated square feet.
 Fire Station #5 will be staffed by relocating an engine and engine company from nearby Fire Station #2.
 A new medic unit will be established at Fire Station #5.
-The staffing and equipment for this new service is included in the FY19 Operating and Capital budget (respectively).
+The staffing and equipment for this new service was included in the FY19 Operating and Capital budget (respectively) and carried forward to FY20.

-Figure 19 - Architect Rendering of Central Warehouse
+Figure 20 - Architect Rendering of Central Receiving Facility

-The Central Warehouse will be located at 911B Pflugerville Parkway in the lot next door to Fire Station #4 that is owned by the District.
-The Warehouse will be approximately 10,000 square feet and will serve multiple purposes for the District.
-The Warehouse will be utilized as a central receiving location for day-to-day supplies including a large volume of EMS supplies, and to store inventory of other supplies and PPE.
+The Central Receiving Facility is located at 911B Pflugerville Parkway in the lot next door to Fire Station #4 that is owned by the District.
+The Facility will be approximately 10,000 square feet and will serve multiple purposes for the District.
+The Facility will be utilized as a central receiving location for day-to-day supplies including a large volume of EMS supplies, and to store inventory of other supplies and PPE.
 Due to significant growth in staffing and related equipment there isn't enough space at the stations or administrative buildings to provide proper storage and logistical efficiency for operations.
-The Warehouse will also have offices and workspaces for the Facilities maintenance staff.
+The Facility will also have offices and workspaces for the Facilities maintenance staff.
 There will also be an air shop where SCBA equipment can be maintained and repaired and other PPE can be stored and maintained.